Summary

 Personal life

 Allen lives in Augusta, Georgia with his wife Robin.
 Allen has four children and 14 grandchildren.
 He is a Methodist and “active member” of Trinity on the Hill United Methodist Church.[3]
 Allen spent almost a million dollars of his own money on the 2014 Georgia Republican primary, which he won.[4]
-His only son, Andy, has worked as a foreign service officer with the State Department.[51]
+A 2018 publication estimated that Allen was one of the more wealthy US Congress members, with an estimated net worth somewhere between 17 to 87 million dollars.[67]
+Allen has participated in charity golf in support of First Tee.[68]
+His only son, Andy, has worked as a foreign service officer with the State Department.[69]

 See also